Virginia Fair Housing Act: An Overview

 What Agency Is Responsible for the Enforcement of the Fair Housing Laws in Virginia?

-In Virginia, it’s the Fair Housing Board that is responsible for the administration and enforcement of the Fair Housing Law.
+In Virginia, it’s the Fair Housing Board at the Virginia Fair Housing Office that is responsible for the administration and enforcement of the Fair Housing Law.

-Now that you are familiar with the basics of fair housing, the following are a few things you will want to keep in mind.
+Now that you are familiar with the basics of fair housing discrimination in Virginia, the following are a few things you will want to keep in mind to benefit you and your renters:

-- Use non-discriminatory language when advertising your property for rent.
+- Use non-discriminatory language when advertising your rental for rent.
 Refrain from using language such as, "Adults Preffered," or "Perfect for couples."

 - Ask proper tenant screening questions that are not based on a prospective tenant’s protected class.